 If your nipple can’t fit into the tunnel area at the very beginning of a pump session (before any swelling has occurred) then go up to the size where it appears that the nipple can move freely in the tunnel but with very little extra space.

 Yes.
 The Pumpin’ Pal Super Shields are made of BPA-free medical grade polypropylene and High Grade Platinum Silicone.
 Both can be boiled (do not let them sit on the bottom of the pan!) and steamed using a steam bag but that should only be done prior to first time use.
-From then on these products should be hand washed like china or a glass because you can easily clean all surfaces.
-Unlike bottles and tubing.
+From then on these products should be hand washed like china or a glass because you can easily clean all surfaces, unlike bottles and tubing.
 They absolutely can be cleaned in a dishwasher on the top rack, but they will last much longer hand washing with warm water and a grease cutting dish soap as most automatic dishwasher detergents can etch the surface causing them to become “foggy”.
 In other words, you can clean the parts in the dishwasher, but we do not recommend it and we do not replace parts that are damaged in the dishwasher.
 Do not use any chemicals such as bleach to clean or sanitize the flanges.